 With very young kids, Jamaica gets our top vote, thanks to the island-wide practice of providing expert nannies in many resorts and villas.
 Consider Grand Cayman for the great selection of beachfront condos in different price ranges as well as the clear, gentle water.
 Similarly, on Turks and Caicos, the calm seas are fronted by wide and pristine beaches with flour-soft sand that’s easy on tiny toes.

-The key word for teens?
+The key word for teenagers?
 Variety.
 This age group is notorious for getting bored, so choose an island with a diverse range of things to see and do.
-St. Lucia is a paradise for outdoor pursuits like ziplining, rainforest hikes and deep-sea fishing; kids old enough to try scuba diving will love the British Virgin Islands (BVIs), Curacao and Bonaire.
+St. Lucia is a paradise for outdoor pursuits like ziplining, rainforest hikes and deep-sea fishing; Kids old enough to try scuba diving will love the British Virgin Islands (BVIs), Curacao and Bonaire.
 If you have die-hard shoppers, hit Aruba, St. Martin/St. Maarten, St. Thomas or Grand Cayman.
 And you can’t go wrong with a splashy resort that provides plenty of age-appropriate programming, such as Atlantis in the Bahamas or one of the three Beaches locations in Jamaica and Turks and Caicos.

 We are experts in this region!
 Our Family Vacation Advisors can help you choose the right island, book accommodations, recommend activities and more, with exclusive Virtuoso perks to pass to our clients.
 Send us a request to get started >

 There was a time when you’d never go to the Caribbean for the food, but that’s changing, thanks to a boom in restaurants and newfound pride in native cuisine.
-Many of the isles still import the bulk of their ingredients, so if eating local matters to you, consider an island with a rich food tradition like Puerto Rico or Jamaica.
+Many of the islands still import the bulk of their ingredients, so if eating local matters to you, consider an island with a rich food tradition like Puerto Rico or Jamaica.
 If you just want a fabulous meal no matter where it was sourced, good bets include Anguilla, St. Barths (the prime island for upscale French food), Martinique or St. Martin/St. Maarten.

 Bigger is better here — smaller islands tend not to offer the wealth of adventures found on larger ones.
 Head to the Dominican Republic, Puerto Rico, St. Lucia or Jamaica for thrills like windsurfing, canyoning, off-roading, kiteboarding and challenging hikes.
 Dominica, known as the “nature island,” feels rugged and wild; what it lacks in beaches it makes up for in spectacular peaks, showy flora and waterfalls.
 Also, while it’s not an island, Mexico’s Riviera Maya is on the Caribbean coast and offers adventure parks, ziplines, rappelling, cenotes (submerged sinkholes) for snorkeling and more.

 Craving time off the grid?
 The Caribbean has no shortage of luxe hotels and resorts geared toward leisure and lolling.
 Many of our favorites are scattered along Grace Bay, Turks and Caicos’ most gorgeous beach.
-We’ve also loved relaxing at secluded properties in the Dominican Republic and Jamaica, which feel a world away from the bustle of both islands.
+We’ve also loved relaxing at secluded properties in the Dominican Republic and Jamaica, which feels a world away from the bustle of both islands.
 To get even farther off the grid, opt for Anguilla, the Bahamas’ Eleuthera or Abaco Islands, Peter Island in the BVIs, St. John (much of which is protected parkland) or the sleepy Grenadines.

 Tried and tested places to stay with kids of all ages >